-11. Peewee Division is for exhibitors 12 years of age and under as of the first show of the season who have never trotted or jogged at any show, excluding the Peewee Speed, Open Walk, and Very Beginner W/T/J, and is open to riders of any discipline It will be made up of Peewee Showmanship, Peewee Walk Only Equitation, and Peewee Freestyle Trail.
+10. Peewee Division is for exhibitors 12 years of age and under as of the first show of the season who have never trotted or jogged at any show Open Walk, and Very Beginner W/T/J, and is open to riders of any discipline It will be made up of Peewee Showmanship, Peewee Walk Only Equitation, and Peewee Freestyle Trail.
 Walk Only will be judged on the rider’s Equitation.
 The Showmanship class will use the same pattern at every show requiring leading at the walk and the Judge’s inspection of the front quarters only.
 Freestyle trail to be performed at the walk.
-The exhibitor may not compete in any other riding classes except Open Walk Only, Lead Line, Very Beginner W/T/J, and Peewee Speed (not restricted to a walk).
-Participation does not count against Novice years.
+The exhibitor may not compete in any other riding classes except Lead Line, Very Beginner W/T/J. Participation does not count against Novice years.
 This is not a Lead Line class, spotters are permitted in the ring or to walk beside the exhibitor for safety reasons but exhibitor will be disqualified is spotter assists the rider in any way.

-12. Very Beginner Walk,Trot or Jog is for exhibitors 12 years of age or under as of the 1st show of the season who have never trotted or jogged in any other class excluding Pee Wee Speed.
+11. Very Beginner Walk,Trot or Jog is for exhibitors 12 years of age or under as of the 1st show of the season who have never trotted or jogged in any other class.
 Spotters are permitted in the ring or to walk beside the exhibitor for safety reasons but exhibitor will be disqualified if spotter assists the rider in any way.
-Diagonals will NOT effect pacings.
+Diagonals will NOT effect placings.
 Riders will be judged at the walk in both directions and a trot, one by one at the far side of the ring.
 Riders may also participate in the Pee Wee Divisions and the Open Walk Only class.

 permitted.
 Western horses over 5 years old may be ridden in a snaffle bit with 2 hands in this division ONLY.
 Horse may be shown in any other class.

-18. Short Stirrup Hunter: Open to riders 12 years old and under and will consist of 4 jumps with 18” cross rails.
+17. Short Stirrup Hunter: Open to riders 12 years old and under and will consist of 4 jumps with 18” cross rails.
 Riders may show up to 2 horses in this division.
-Riders may not the Pony Hunter Divisions, however, they may enter the Open Over Fences Division.
+Riders may not enter the Pony Hunter Division at the same show, however, they may enter the Open Over Fences Division.
 This division is VHSA Assoc. rated and will be run in accordance with VHSA Assoc.
 Rules.

-21. Novice Showmanship is open to any exhibitor in their first or second year showing in a showmanship class.
-Exhibitor may also enter Open Showmanship.
+20. Novice Showmanship is open to any exhibitor in their first or second year showing in a showmanship class.
+Exhibitor may NOT enter Open Showmanship.

 25. The canceling of a class by an exhibitor must be done prior to the 60 second ring call to that class.
 NO REFUND ON ALL DAY FEE unless you participate in less than 5 classes, then a prorated amount will be refund based on the actual number of classes entered.

 26. ASC Officers reserve the right to split or combine a class if needed.
-Youth and Adult classes with less than 3 entries in either one will be combined but points will be applied to the Division entered.
+Youth and Adult Western as well as Youth and Adult Hunter GAYP will be run simultaneously but will be placed separately.
+Youth Points will be applied to Youth Division and Adult points will be applied to the Adult Division.

 27. JUDGES DECISIONS ARE FINAL!
 Please confine questions/comments for the judge to a break or at the end of the show.
 It is not fair to others to delay the show.
 Everyone needs to show good sportsmanship..